31337root/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 # 7-answer.txt - What do these 3 lines print?
 # 8-answer.txt - What do these 3 lines print?
 # 9-answer.txt - What do these 3 lines print?
+# 10-answer.txt - What do these 3 lines print?